What Are the Most Common Injuries on Boat Rentals in Miami?

 Rental Boat Accident Injuries in Florida

 Renting a boat can be fun, but it can be extremely dangerous.
+Among the leading causes of boat accidents in Miami, improper training and defective boats are often cited.
 If you were injured while piloting a rental boat, you may have been injured because the boat rental company failed to give you the necessary training or safety lessons to keep you safe.
 If you were injured as a passenger or in another boat, the inexperienced rental boat pilot may have lacked similar training.
 In any case, the injuries commonly received in these kinds of accidents vary greatly in severity.
 In no particular order, the following are all common rental boat accident injuries:

 Many boat accident injuries occur from falling overboard during an accident or being thrown to the deck of the boat.
 When you’re in the water, a boat or a stationary object can strike you in the head and cause serious brain injuries.
 Being thrown into a gunwale, sharp edge, or even the deck of the boat itself can cause serious head trauma.
 If you are injured this way, you may face a long road to recovery, which could mean expensive medical bills and years of time off work (if you are even able to return to work).

 Similarly, during a boat crash, you can be thrown around in ways that seriously injure your back.
 Falling to the ground, hitting your back against an object, or even the force of impact through your seat back can misalign your spine and cause inflammation and pain.
 If the alignment is seriously put out of place, you could suffer spinal cord injuries that lead to paralysis, numbness, or loss of sensation below the point of injury.